Taliyan13/Ordered_List_Module/README.md

 To compile the program, navigate to the `src` directory using the following command:
 ### cd .\src\
-### javac Node.java QuickPushOrderedList.java Main.java QuickPopOrderedList.java
+### javac Node.java QuickPushOrderedList.java QuickPopOrderedList.java